Ikta

 -----------------------------------------------------------------

 Hello!
 This is most of what I've come out with Ikta's story so far.
-I wrote this all out randomly to lore dump my friends (at request) and it's extremely convoluted XD
+One day I wrote this all out randomly to lore dump my friends (at request), it recieves constant revision, and it's extremely convoluted XD

 All of my friends think im neurodivergent for talking about this story so much.
 I'll leave that up to you